-Government expenditure is classified in two ways in the GFS system: by the purpose or function served and by its economic characteristics.
-The functional classification of government expenditure distinguishes the different services provided by government, such as defence, healthcare, education or transport, while the economic classification distinguishes between various categories of current and capital expenditure.
+Government expenditure is classified in two ways in the GFS system: according to its purpose or function or to its economic characteristics.
+The functional classification of government expenditure distinguishes between the different services provided by government, such as defence, health care, education or transport, while the economic classification distinguishes between various categories of current and capital expenditure.
+The classification of government functions is as follows: